 The research conducted in the Patel lab appealed to me because of its integration of many different types of biology, such as developmental biology, molecular biology, and evolution.
 I decided to join the germline project in order to help test whether germline replacement inParhyale hawaiensis can also occur in adult animals.
 Working with Christopher Winchell, I am performing microinjection experiments aimed at transforming the embryonic g cell (the progenitor of the germline).
 The transgenesis construct that I am injecting contains a heat shock-inducible nitroreductase (NTR) gene.
 My goal is to integrate this construct into the g cell’s genome, and then trigger germline ablation in transgenic juvenile and adult heat-shocked animals by transferring them to metronidazole (MTZ)-containing sea water.
 MTZ is a non-toxic prodrug that becomes a potent DNA interstrand crosslinker upon reduction by NTR.
 In this way, we can bring about cell death in the post-embryonic Parhyale germline in order to determine whether germline replacement is possible at all developmental stages.

-Since construct integration into happens only rarely, this project requires a lot of injections and therefore also patience.
+Since construct integration into g happens only rarely, this project requires a lot of injections and therefore also patience.
 But nevertheless I am really glad to work in this lab and get impressions of what research here is about and how hard but also satisfying it can be to obtain valuable results.